TheRealGlumfish/Team20/doc/Dimitris Alexopoulos.md

 https://github.com/TheRealGlumfish/Team20/blob/0fe43279515142c183cca432072dbb0100b8bf93/rtl/cache.s#L1-L27

-In order to test the cache I wrote a test program, which loads into memory and then repeately accesses the same addresses to see if they get cached.
+In order to test the cache I wrote a test program, which loads into memory and then repeatedly accesses the same addresses to see if they get cached.
 It also tests for unaligned access and cache invalidation.
 Markers are inserted in the traces by setting the `a0` register to different magic numbers such as `0xDEAD`.
 The trace can be seen below, where `hit` goes high where there is a cache hit, and `cache_valid` changes where there is an invalidation.